-Inform the health care provider if you are pregnant.
+Tell the health care provider if you are pregnant or think you are pregnant.
 Remove all jewelry.

-Generally, there is little or no discomfort during an x-ray.
+There is little or no discomfort during an x-ray.
 If there is a head injury, positioning the head may be uncomfortable.

 A skull x-ray is also used to evaluate an unusually shaped child's head.

-Additional conditions under which the test may be performed include the following:
+Other conditions for which the test may be performed include:

 There is low radiation exposure.
 X-rays are monitored and regulated to provide the minimum amount of radiation exposure needed to produce the image.
 Most experts feel that the risk is low compared with the benefits.
 Pregnant women and children are more sensitive to the risks associated with x-rays.